nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 - Write for your reader - Try to understand what your reader needs to know;
   include context to what you're saying.
 Remember that most NEST users are computational neuroscientists, including students, not software developers!

-- Provide examples - Show don't tell; if you can use code snippets, screenshots, or figures to illustrate a point, do so!
+- Provide examples - Show, don't tell; if you can use code snippets, screenshots, or figures to illustrate a point, do so!

 - Avoid terms like simply, just, or easy - your knowledge does not always equal